tytydraco/yessleep/out/There_is_a_prison_for_monsters_I_was_kept_there_for_experiments.md

 "You can't be serious..."

-"I'm serious as a heart attack, and you're here because we need your help, Stan Helsing.
+"I'm as serious as a heart attack, and you're here because we need your help, Stan Helsing.
 A new threat has emerged from the dark fog of ancient history and we think you are the only one who can stop it. "

-"Uhh ok, whatever you say."
+"Uhh ok."

 "So will you help us?"
 The man asked

-"Sure, why not".
+"This is the dumbest thing I've ever heard but sure, why not. "